bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

         import App from './App';
         import registerServiceWorker from './registerServiceWorker';
         ```
-    2. Right after the imports, punch in your Skygear `endPoint` and `apiKey` tokens from end of Part 1 of this tutorial
+    2. Right after the imports, punch in your Skygear `endPoint` and `apiKey` tokens from end of Part 1 of this tutorial:
         ``` js
         // Set your own endPoint and apiKey here, overwrite these values let endPoint = 'https://demo934.skygeario.com/';
         let apiKey = 'c3f090ac5a954c2b82b63a1623acfee9';
         ```
-    3. Finally, below this but before the rendering, configure the `skygear` object for later API calls by the provided `endPoint` and `apiKey`
+    3. Finally, below this but before the rendering, configure the `skygear` object for later API calls by the provided `endPoint` and `apiKey`:
         ``` js
         skygear.config({                              // config takes both endPoint and apiKey together as an object endPoint,